-The philosophy of our school talks of valuing the individuality of all our pupils.
+We value the individuality of all our pupils.
 We are committed to giving all our pupils every opportunity to achieve the highest of standards.
 Within this ethos of achievement, we do not tolerate bullying and harassment of any kind.
 We actively tackle discrimination against those with a disability (disabilism), racial discrimination including discrimination based on religion or belief / non belief, sexual (orientation) harassment and discrimination, gender re-assignment, pregnancy or maternity, breastfeeding discrimination and promote equal opportunities and good relations between and amongst all.
 We aim to ensure that the school promotes the individuality of all our pupils, irrespective of ethnicity, sexual orientation, disability, gender, gender re-assignment, religion, belief / non belief or background.
 We are committed to ensuring that positive action is taken where necessary to redress the balance of inequality that may exist.
 Based on this our schools admissions policy is equally open to pupils of all groups.